maxisawesome/sts_agent_training/READMEs/DOCKER_OPTIMIZATION.md

 - Verify Docker daemon has sufficient disk space

 ### Large Image Sizes
-- Use `Dockerfile.optimized` for production
+- The main `Dockerfile` uses multi-stage builds for optimized production images
-- Clean up build artifacts in final stage
+- Build artifacts are cleaned up in the final stage
-- Consider using alpine-based images for smaller footprint
+- Consider using alpine-based images for even smaller footprint

 ## Performance Monitoring